e-b-m/e-b-m/README.md

 <h1>About Me!</h1>

-- 👩🏽‍💻 Who am I: after discovering a love for programming through Code First Girls I went on to complete a 12-week technology bootcamp with Bright Network.
-Since then I've been trying my best to keep on top of my skills and share my journey as I go!
+- 👩🏽‍💻 Who am I: Software developer who transitioned into tech after completing a 12-week bootcamp with Bright Network.
+Founder of She Chats Tech an educational and social space supporting women in the early stages of their tech journey.
+Follow along with my journey here <a href="**https://www.linkedin.com/company/she-chats-tech/**"/>

-- 🔭 I’m currently working on: **Tech Pod** - a social community space for those wanting to break into tech.
+- 🔭 I’m currently working on: **She Chats Tech** -building the front-end of my organisation out!

 - 🌱 Currently learning: how to build a full-stack project on my own.